engineer-boys/espert-core/README.md

 ```
 python3 scripts/espert-core.py build
 ```
-Running configure before build is not necessary as the script will take care of it.
+Running configure before build is not necessary as the script will take care of it. \
+By default the project doesn't build Vulkan validation layers.
+If you want to run espert in debug mode and haven't installed Vulkan SDK add --vvl flag to build validation layers.
+Keep in mind that this process does take a WHILE.
+Please wait patiently and do not abort the build.
+Once you have build vvl one you won't have to do it again.

 To run tests run:
 ```